Statewide Collaborative Supporting NGSS Implementation in California

-Rollout #6 was presented in 2019 and consisted of the following sessions:
+Rollout #6 was presented in the Fall of 2019 and consisted of the following sessions:

 Call to Action - Environmental learning and science go hand in hand in providing youth with rich opportunities to connect to local environments, see the relevance of science in their lives, build scientific and environmental literacy, and provide empowering opportunities to engage as members and change makers of their communities.
 Youth from the local community present a call to action to inspire educators in positively shaping the world of today and tomorrow by providing opportunities for such powerful learning.

-Classroom Showcase - Inspiration from classrooms across California showcase the power of connecting science with environmental learning.
+Opening Day 2: Classroom Showcase - Inspiration from classrooms across California showcase the power of connecting science with environmental learning.
 When classroom instruction utilizes locally relevant environmentally focused phenomena, the NGSS vision of all standards all students becomes reality.
-Participants will debrief the potential for increases in student engagement, academic achievement, equitable access to science, and opportunities to make science authentically and culturally relevant.
+Participants will debrief the potential for increases in student engagement, academic achievement, equitable access to science, and opportunities to make science authentically and culturally relevant. [video showcase]

 K-12 Educators & Administrators - Making Phenomena Local - Phenomena-based instruction is a primary feature of the NGSS classroom.
 In this session, participants will identify examples of local, relevant environmental phenomena to support student learning.